-- All students must be enrolled in 6 hours each semester. - No student may drop a required course.
-Elective courses may be dropped in order to meet career pathway needs. - A grade of "E" will be recorded for any subject dropped after the end of the fifth school day of a semester. - Student/Parent-initiated schedule change requests will not be honored for any of the following reasons: - 1. desire different teacher: - 2. desire same subject, but different period; - 3. request would result in class size being over or under enrolled; - 4.
+- All students must be enrolled in 6 hours each semester. - No student may drop a required course. - Student/Parent-initiated schedule change requests will not be honored for any of the following reasons: - 1. desire different teacher; - 2. desire same subject, but different period; - 3. request would result in class size being over or under enrolled; - 4.
 To change your lunch period - Timeline to change schedules is as follows: - 1.
 First Semester Course Changes - a.
 All student initiated changes for the first semester must take place during the time between registration and prior to the first day of school. - b.
 Only school/teacher initiated changes will take place during the first four days of the school year. - 2.
 Second Semester Course Changes - a.
 All student-initiated changes for the second semester must take place prior to the last day of the first semester. - b.
 Only school/teacher initiated changes will take place during the first four days of the second semester. - The school reserves the right to make changes in a student's schedule to accommodate class size requirements. - Student-schedule changes by the counseling department may occur at any appropriate time when deemed necessary with approval of the Building Principal.
 Examples of these changes would be, without limitation, as follows: a student who would benefit if he/she were put in a different level course as recommended by the teacher, the approval for special education services, fulfillment of graduation requirements and the dropping of PE for a medical reason. - It is important to give careful consideration to course selection.
 Choose courses that contribute to your educational and career goals.
-Alternate courses should also be carefully selected because they may have to be scheduled if first choices cause irresolvable scheduling conflicts.
 Every effort will be made to honor the original selections.